azvinod/schymrd/README.md

     - RNA_snn_res.0.XX: This will color the graph based on groupings produced by Seurat as various resolutions.
         - A higher value of XX means that there is a higher resolution, and therefore more clusters or inferred groups of cell types.
         - A lower value of XX means that there is a
-- Primary Numeric: This will change to be Genes, Numeric Metadata, or PCs based on the value selected for ‘Fature’.
+- Primary Feature: This will change to be Genes, Numeric Metadata, or PCs based on the value selected for ‘Feature’.

 #### Graphs:
-- The first plot is a harmony/PCA/UMAP that is colored based on the Primary Numeric selection.
+- The first plot is a harmony/PCA/UMAP that is colored based on the Primary Feature selection.
-- The second plot is a violin plot that displays the Identity selection on the X-axis and the Primary Numeric on the Y-axis.
+- The second plot is a violin plot that displays the Identity selection on the X-axis and the Primary Feature on the Y-axis.
 - The third plot is the harmony/PCA/UMAP that is colored based on the Identity selection.

 ---